LAST UPDATED: 29/04/2022

 You’ll need to stick around for 15-30 minutes after your jab to make sure you don’t have any adverse reactions.

-After you get vaccinated against COVID-19, you still must follow some epidemiological measures in Croatia.
-This is necessary to protect yourself and others from getting or spreading the disease.
+After you get vaccinated against COVID-19, you can still follow some recommendations to protect yourself and others from getting or spreading the disease.

 - Wear a mask when you are indoors or cannot socially distance